 The following information will help acquaint you with the most important rules and regulations pertaining to materials circulation.
 In order to serve every patron fairly and as best we can, it is necessary for the library to enforce these regulations consistently.
 If you have any questions regarding them, our staff will be happy to help.
 Read our all of our Policies here

 CHECK-OUT: A valid, current library card is required for check-out.
 As a courtesy, your card may be looked up upon presentation of a valid photo ID & a $1 fee.
-A single receipt is given to each patron with the borrowed items listed, showing the due date and title of each item.
+A receipt is given to each patron with the borrowed items listed, showing the due date and title of each item, at the time of check out.

 BORROWING TIME: Most items circulate for a three-week period.
-DVDs, Juvenile Holiday books, and Periodicals circulate for one week.
-New adult books marked as such that circulate for 14 days.
-Current editions of periodicals and reference materials do not circulate
+DVDs, Juvenile Holiday books, and magazines circulate for one week.
+New adult books marked as such circulate for 14 days.
+Current editions of periodicals and reference materials do not circulate.
+Reference Materials are available for in-library use only and may be duplicated in accordance with copyright laws.

-RENEWALS: Items may be renewed at the library with the item(s) and your library card number, or by telephone–call the library at 610-965-2272.
+RENEWALS: Items may be renewed at the library with your library card, or by telephone–call the library at 610-965-2272.
 Please have your library card number and titles to be renewed on hand.
 You may also renew on-line using your library card number and PIN number.
 Items on reserve by another patron & Juvenile Holiday books may not be renewed.

 OVERDUE FINES: Overdue fines are charged on materials returned past their due date at the rate of 15 cents per day per juvenile item & 25 cents per day per adult item.
 DVDs, VHS and audio books are 50 cents per item per day.
 Lost items are assessed at the cost of the item plus a $3.00 processing charge.

-VIDEOS: DVDs may be checked out for 7 days.
-There is a $1.00 rental charge for DVD, except educational & non-fiction (indicated with blue stickers) which are free.
+MOVIES: DVDs may be checked out for 7 days.
+There is a $1.00 rental charge per title for DVDs, except educational & non-fiction (indicated with blue stickers) which are free.
+DVD sets (indicated as such) circulation for 21 days with the same $1.00 rental charge.

 OTHER CHARGES: Charges for damages will be assessed for each item that requires repair or replacement.
-This includes damages to barcodes, plastic cases, tapes, books, and any other part of a library item.
+This includes, but is not limited to, damages to barcodes, plastic cases, tapes, books, and any other part of a library item.
 The minimum charge is $1.00, the maximum is the cost of the item + $3.00 for processing.

 Internet Access Policies